By MB Allen, KIC

 In any audit process the veracity of data is essential.
 The adage garbage-in-garbage-out has never been truer than in a digital factory environment.
 If decisions are made using poor quality data, the outcome will likely be wholly inaccurate.
 Good process control relies on good process data, and with so much data flowing into an ecosystem, bad data risks contaminating good data.

 At every process, good data comes from vendors who can combine their ability to connect to the digital ecosystem with domain expertise to get the right data quickly and accurately.
-In our case that the thermal properties of the oven, but for an SPI (Solder Paste Inspections) system or X-ray machine that might be getting the right image.
+In our case, the thermal properties of the oven, but for a solder paste inspection system or X-ray machine that might be getting the right image.

 Smart Connected Team

 Industry 4.0 is about more than connecting machines, it’s about connecting teams of committed people working with common goals.
 The companies that have enjoyed the most success in deploying Industry 4.0 are those that have built the right internal teams and external collaborations.

 There are very few companies that claim to offer a one stop solution for Industry 4.0, and I suspect that those that do are unable to supply everything.
 For that reason, collaboration is essential, starting internally.
 At it’s heart Industry 4.0 is cooperation between IT and Operations and if both departments are not involved at the start silos can form and connectivity will break down.
 Establishing diverse multidiscipline internal teams is the start, before bringing in external experts to create the right connected digital ecosystem.